-is part of the Global Exhibitions Division of Informa PLC
+is part of the Informa Markets Division of Informa PLC

 This site is operated by a business or businesses owned by Informa PLC and all copyright resides with them.
 Informa PLC's registered office is 5 Howick Place, London SW1P 1WG.
 Registered in England and Wales.
-Number 3099067.
+Number 8860726.

 Travel without a visa:

 U.S. visa policy permits citizens of certain countries to travel to the United States without a visa, when they meet certain requirements, under U.S. laws.
 For information about travel without a visa, click on the links below.

 The Visa Waiver Program (VWP) enables most citizens or nationals of participating countries* to travel to the United States for tourism or business for stays of 90 days or less without obtaining a visa.

 Countries that participate in the Visa Waiver Program*: